hapytex/django-antipatterns/antipattern/over-use-of-values.md

 and [**<code>.defer(&hellip;)</code>** [Django-doc]](https://docs.djangoproject.com/en/dev/ref/models/querysets/#defer) to retrieve
 only a subset of the columns of the model.
 The remaining columns are then *lazy* loaded with extra queries when necessary.

+Some people use <code>.values(&hellip;)</code> to *serialize* data to a JSON blob.
+Usually it is better to make use of [*serializers* [drf-doc]](https://www.django-rest-framework.org/api-guide/serializers/) that are for example offered by the [Django REST framework package](https://www.django-rest-framework.org/).
+These serializers allow to serialize related model objects, can do more sophisticated serialization, and often work in *both* directions: converting a model object to a serialized form, and deserializing objects into model objects.
+This will thus reduce the amount of work and do proper validation.